Light the Night

 Light the Night (華燈初上 (华灯初上)), previously known as Blue Hour, is a 2021 Taiwanese Netflix original series written by Ryan Tu and directed by Lien Yi-chi.
-The series stars Ruby Lin, Yo Yang, Cheryl Yang, Rhydian Vaughan, Derek Chang, Puff Kuo, Esther Liu, Cherry Hsieh and Nikki Hsin-ying Hsieh.
+The series stars Ruby Lin, Yo Yang, Cheryl Yang, Rhydian Vaughan, Derek Chang, Puff Kuo, Esther Liu, Cherry Hsieh and Nikki Hsieh.

 Synopsis

 Season 1

-In 1988, teenagers find a dead body in the woods; months before, two madams at Light Bar struggle with the men in their lives.
+In 1988, teenagers find a dead body in the woods; months earlier, two madams at Light Bar struggle with the men in their lives.